gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 ![HARAYA Logo](ai.png)

-**HARAYA**, an acronym for **H**igh-functioning **A**utonomous **R**esponsive **A**nthropomorphic **Y**ielding **A**ssistant, represents a groundbreaking advancement in the realm of AI virtual assistants, solely developed by [*Gianne P. Bacay*](https://www.facebook.com/giannebacay).
-It seamlessly integrates cutting-edge technologies in artificial intelligence, including computer vision, web data scraping, automation, natural language processing (NLP), and large language model (LLM) utilization, to deliver a personalized and remarkably human-like user experience.
-Operating autonomously and continuously adapting through advanced machine learning and deep learning techniques, HARAYA excels in handling complex tasks, making informed decisions, and providing unparalleled user support.
-Its anthropomorphic characteristics foster engaging communication, while its generative or yielding nature enables tailored assistance for individual users, setting a new standard for virtual assistant interactions and marking a new era of user-centric AI virtual assistant experiences.
+**HARAYA**, which stands for **H**igh-functioning **A**utonomous **R**esponsive **A**nthropomorphic **Y**ielding **A**ssistant, represents a groundbreaking advancement in the realm of AI virtual assistants, solely developed by [*Gianne P. Bacay*](https://www.facebook.com/giannebacay) since October 16, 2022.
+HARAYA offers a personalized and remarkably human-like user experience by integrating cutting-edge technologies like computer vision, web data scraping, computer automation,and  natural language processing (NLP).
+Its advanced machine learning and deep learning capabilities enable autonomous operation and continuous adaptation, allowing HARAYA to handle complex tasks, make informed decisions, and provide unparalleled user support.
+With its anthropomorphic characteristics, HARAYA fosters engaging communication, while its generative nature allows tailored assistance for individual users, setting a new standard for virtual assistant interactions and ushering in a new era of user-centric AI virtual assistant experiences.

 ## Features